 How long does my program take to complete?

-A doctorate in nursing degree takes, on average, four- to-six years to complete, so having the degree signifies a serious effort and dedication on your part.
-You will spend a great deal of time focusing on an area of research that you personally get to choose, so some students who are serious self-motivators might find themselves making it through the degree program more quickly.
+A doctorate in nursing degree takes, on average, four to six years to complete.
+You will spend a great deal of time focusing on an area of research that you choose.

 Am I a good fit for this program?